Tamil-Brahmi: Conflicting theories about origin since 1990s

 laboratory, Rajan suggests Tamil Brahmi had been invented by 490 BCE, and states, "it is almost clear now that Ashoka did not developed (sic) [sic] the Brahmi script.
 The origin or evolution of a script is a social process and it could not be associated with a particular individual or dynasty."
-Responding to Rajan's findings, Harry Falk, wrote that the earliest supposed inscriptions are not Brahmi letters at all, but misinterpreted Megalithic graffiti symbols, which were used in South India for several centuries during the pre-literate era.
+According to Harry Falk, Rajan's claims are "particularly ill-informed".
+Some of the earliest supposed inscriptions are not Brahmi letters at all, but merely misinterpreted Megalithic graffiti symbols, which were used in South India for several centuries during the pre-literate era.
 The stirrups reportedly found with the shreds are suspicious.
-Falk considers these reports as "regional chauvinism" just like the Sri Lankan claims of their island being the origin of Brahmi script development.
-According to linguist David Shulman if these early dates are correct then the transition to proto History needs to be pushed backed to fourth or even fifth century BCE, but he concurs there are reasons to be bit skeptical of pre-Ashokan dates for Tamil-Brahmi, but recommends that one should keep an open mind.
+Falk considers these reports as "regional chauvinism" just like the Sri Lankan claims of their island being the origin of a Brahmi script from which the Tamil-Brahmi developed.
+Linguist David Shulman concurs that there are reasons to be skeptical of pre-Ashokan dates for Tamil-Brahmi, but recommends that one should keep an open mind.